rajitachandak/rajitachandak.github.io/publications.markdown

 - **Pricing VIX and TYVIX using Risk-Neutralized Historical Distributions**
 <br>
-*Research completed in 2018 as a part of NSF-REU at [WPI](https://www.wpi.edu) with
+*Research completed in 2018 as a part of NSF-REU (Award DMS-1757685) at [WPI](https://www.wpi.edu) with
 [Dr. Marcel Blais](https://www.wpi.edu/people/faculty/myblais)
 and